teamdeeson/headless-drupal/README.md

 ## Dependencies.

-You will need [Node](https://nodejs.org) and [PHP](https://php.net) installed globally on your development machine.
+You will need [Node 10](https://nodejs.org) and [PHP](https://php.net) installed globally on your development machine.
 Assuming you are using a Mac then these can be installed with `brew install node php`

+Code deployed to firebase will run under node version 10.
+To ensure compatibility when running the frontend server locally you should also use node version 10.
+Yyou can use a node version manager such as nvm or n to switch to version 10.15.

 You will also need [yarn](https://yarnpkg.com/lang/en/) for node and [composer](https://getcomposer.org/) for PHP.